Anurag8092/blooddonatebank/README.md

 1.Open phpmyadmin
 2.Create Database named blooddonatedb.
 3.Import database blooddonatedb.sql from the Database folder inside the extracted folder.
-4. Open Your browser put inside “http://localhost/blood_donate_bank/dashboard.php”.
+4. Open Your browser put inside "http://localhost/'name of the extracted folder'/dashboard.php".

 Login/Registration
 You can then go on and create your receiver/hospital account and login with the respective account.